By Brant Wilkerson-New

 Declarative vs. Procedural Knowledge

-Declarative Knowledge in Technical Writing
+DK in Technical Writing

-The Importance of Declarative Knowledge
+The Importance of DK

-Acquiring and Improving Declarative Knowledge
+Acquiring and Improving DK

-How Can We Improve Declarative Knowledge?
+How Can We Improve DK?

-Declarative Knowledge and Technical Writing
+DK and Technical Writing

-Declarative knowledge is the building block of human understanding and learning.
+Declarative knowledge is the essential building block of human understanding and learning.
 It includes facts, concepts, and experiences that we can easily articulate and share with others.
 Once we have mastered declarative knowledge, we are ready to process information and retain and handle new knowledge.
 We can then apply this new knowledge to new forms of living and writing.

 Knowledge never ends: it’s what makes our world so wonderful but also so challenging.
-The sources of knowledge are endless, which means our potential for declarative knowledge is endless as well.
+The different sources of knowledge are endless, which means our potential for declarative knowledge is endless as well.
 It is up to us to acquire, retain, and use this knowledge at work and throughout our lifetime.

 Declarative knowledge is a springboard for advanced learning, whether in academic pursuits, professional development, or personal growth.
 Through it, we can improve our work and ourselves.
-It’s a tool for engaging with the world around us more effectively and fulfilling our potential as human beings and professionals.
+It’s a tool for engaging more effectively and fulfilling our potential as human beings and professionals.Â

 If you need help organizing your organization’s declarative knowledge, contact us today to share your project’s goals, book a free demo, and find out how we can help you.
 TimelyText is a trusted professional writing service and instructional design consulting partner for Fortune 500 companies worldwide!